Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on creation of new wiki page for Functional Requirements List (Iteration 2) and updated few changes

 I have made a few changes to our requirements engineering list and modified the document.

+I have contributed in making changes to Investigation: Requirments gathering.